 Securing Network Access

 To secure your Barracuda Email Security Gateway on your network, begin by locking down the user interface ports.
 Barracuda Networks recommends using the non-standard port 8000 for internal access to the web interface, which is configured on the BASIC > Administration page.
 From that page you can further limit access to the web interface by IP address with the Administrator/IP Range setting.
 If no IP address is specified in this field, then all systems are granted access with the correct administrator password.

 Barracuda Networks strongly recommends securing external access to the Barracuda Email Security Gateway by using the Web Interface HTTPS/SSL Port setting on the ADVANCED > Secure Administration page.
 Barracuda Networks recommends using port 443 because it is a standard HTTPS/SSL port that is used for secure web browser communication, and the identity of the remotely connected server can be verified with significant confidence.
 To configure SSL-only access to the web interface, see How to Enable SSL for Administrators and Users.

 Integration with External Systems and Services - Security Considerations

 The Barracuda Email Security Gateway integrates with other systems and services in your environment, like your LDAP server and mail servers.
-Barracuda recommends creating separate service accounts for these integration points, rather than personal accounts, and then using the principle of least privilege.
+Barracuda Networks recommends creating separate service accounts for these integration points, rather than personal accounts, and then using the principle of least privilege.
 This integration strategy is part of an overall security policy.
-For more information, see Security for Integrating with Other Systems - Best Practices.
+See Security for Integrating with Other Systems - Best Practices for more information.

-As described above, Barracuda strongly recommends limiting user interface access to HTTPS to provide the best security, and can be configured on the ADVANCED > Secure Administration page along with the use of SSL certificates.
+As described above, Barracuda Networks stronglyrecommends limiting user interface access to HTTPS to provide the best security, and can be configured on the ADVANCED > Secure Administration page along with the use of SSL certificates.
 There are three types of SSL certificates to choose from:

 - Default (Barracuda Networks)